surma/surma.dev/content/things/is-postmessage-slow.md

 In my experience, a web worker’s core responsibility is, at the very least, managing your app’s state object.
 State often only changes when the user interacts with your app.
 According to RAIL, we have 100ms to react to user interactions, which means that **even on the slowest devices, you can `postMessage()` objects up to 100KiB and stay within your budget.**

 This changes when you have JS-driven animations running.
 The RAIL budget for animations is 16ms, as the visuals need to get updated every frame.
 If we send a message from the worker that would block the main thread for longer than that, we are in trouble.
 Looking at the numbers from our benchmarks, everything up to 10KiB will not pose a risk to your animation budget.
-That being said, **this is a strong reason to prefer CSS animations and transitions over JavaScript-driven animations.** CSS animations and transitions runs on a separate thread — the compositor thread — and are not affected by a blocked main thread.
+That being said, **this is a strong reason to prefer CSS animations and transitions over main-thread JS-driven animations.** CSS animations and transitions runs on a separate thread — the compositor thread — and are not affected by a blocked main thread.

 ## Must. send. moar. data.